-Once you created a new Project under SSIS.
-If you look at the Solution explorer, we have three folders.
+Once you create a new Project, If you look at the Solution explorer, we have three folders.
 For now, let’s concentrate on the Connection Managers Folder.

 Right-click on the Connection Managers folder present in the solution explorer and select the New Connection Manager option from the context menu.

 Here we selected the ADO.NET connection manager from the list.
-Once we chose the ADO.NET connection manager, the Configure ADO.NET Connection Manager window will open to configure the data connections.
+Once we choose the ADO.NET connection manager, the Configure ADO.NET Connection Manager window will open to configure the data connections.

 Click on the new button from the above screenshot.
 It will open another window form of Connection Manager to select the Provider, Server Name, and Database Name.